topkecleon/telegram-bot-bash/README.txt

 ### Blocked by telegram?
-This may happen if to many wrong requests are sent to api.telegram.org, e.g. using a wrong token or not existing API calls.
-If you have a fixed IP you can ask telegram service to unblock your ip or change your IP.
-If you are running a tor proxy on your server you may uncomment the ```BASHBOT_CURL_ARGS``` line in 'mycommands.sh'
+This may happen if to many or wrong requests are sent to api.telegram.org, e.g. using a invalid token or not existing API calls.
+If the block stay for longer time you can ask telegram service to unblock your IP-Adress.

-You can test if younare blockeds by running curl or wget manually:
+You can check with curl or wget if you are blocked by Telegram:
 ```bash
 curl -m 10  https://api.telegram.org/bot
 #curl: (28) Connection timed out after 10001 milliseconds